Skip to main content

 • “From the moment you load into the game, it grabs you with its atmosphere, intensity, and polish, instantly letting you know that this is not some casual racer — this is Formula 1 recreated at an elite level.”

-• “Yes, seen some issues relating to engineer messages starting then never completing, leaving the subtitles (which are annoyingly large) stuck in place for the entire session.”
+• “Yes, seen some issues relating to engineer messages starting then never completing leaving the damned subtitles (which are annoyingly large) stuck in place for the entire session, but nothing that is making me launch into the atmosphere or destroying the car at race start.”

 Skip Game Offers